On this day in 2006, 69-year-old Joan Root lay alone bleeding to death from gunshot wounds at her home on the shores of Lake Naivasha in Kenya.

 Joan’s story provokes disturbing questions about what is ‘progress’ in the developing world, about ethical business and ethical consumerism, about institutionalised corruption, and about global over-population and pressure on dwindling resources.
 The population in Naivasha has grown from 50,000 in 1985 to more than 200,000 today.
 What will happen to these people once the flower industry has exhausted the lake’s resources?

-I was at Naivasha last year.
+I was at Naivasha in 2010.
 Quite apart from the chemical-filled yellow water in which a pathetically tiny hippo population tried to survive; quite apart from the over-crowded slum conditions of the flower farm workers which reminded me of Victorian mill-towns, the thing that shocked me most from when I’d visited ten years earlier was the water level of the lake.
 Using the vegetation as a guide, I calculated that the level has dropped by four metres in the past decade.
 I was disturbed to see some guys dismantling a wooden jetty which was now left high and dry about 100 metres from the current lakeshore.
 They obviously don’t anticipate the waters rising again any time soon…

 So next time you reach for cheap flowers at the supermarket or petrol station, be sure they are not Kenyan and spare a thought for Lake Naivasha: the thousands of exploited workers, the dying fish, the poisoned waters, the creatures of the surrounding bush who cannot now reach the lake to drink because of polytunnels full of thirsty roses … and remember Joan Root’s blood, shed trying to save Naivasha.
 This can be the only justice for Joan.